apache/flink/docs/content.zh/docs/dev/table/concepts/temporal_table_function.md

 under the License.
 -->

-# Legacy Features

-As Flink SQL has matured there are some features that have been replaced with more modern and better functioning substitutes.
-These legacy features remain documented here for those users that have not yet or are unable to, upgrade to the more modern variant.

 # Temporal Table Function

-The temporal table function is the legacy way of defining something akin to a [versioned table]({{< ref "docs/dev/table/concepts/versioned_tables" >}}) that can be used in a temporal table join.
-Please define temporal joins using [versioned tables]({{< ref "docs/dev/table/concepts/versioned_tables" >}}) in new queries.
+A Temporal table function provides access to the version of a temporal table at a specific point in time.
+In order to access the data in a temporal table, one must pass a [time attribute]({{<ref "docs/dev/table/concepts/time_attributes">}}) that determines the version of the table that will be returned.
+Flink uses the SQL syntax of [table functions]({{<ref "docs/dev/table/functions/udfs" >}}#table-functions) to provide a way to express it.

 Unlike a versioned table, temporal table functions can only be defined on top of append-only streams &mdash; it does not support changelog inputs.
 Additionally, a temporal table function cannot be defined in pure SQL DDL.

-#### Defining a Temporal Table Function
+## Defining a Temporal Table Function

 Temporal table functions can be defined on top of append-only streams using the [Table API]({{< ref "docs/dev/table/tableApi" >}}).
 The table is registered with one or more key columns, and a time attribute used for versioning.